Global Exponential Attitude Tracking Controls on SO(3): Attitude Tracking with No Disturbance

 \subsection{Hybrid Control for Global Attitude Tracking}

-Recently, hybrid control systems for global attitude stabilization are developed in terms of quaternions~\cite{MaySanITAC11}, and rotation matrices on $\SO$~\cite{MayTeePACC11}.
-The key idea is switching between different form of configuration error functions, referred to as synergistic potential functions, such that the attitude is expelled from the vicinity of undesired equilibria.
+Recently, hybrid control systems for global attitude stabilization are developed in terms of quaternions~\cite{MaySanITAC11}, and rotation matrices~\cite{MayTeePACC11}, respectively.
+The key idea is switching between different forms of configuration error functions, referred to as synergistic potential functions, such that the attitude is expelled from the vicinity of undesired equilibria.
 The switching logic is defined with a hysteresis model to improve robustness with respect to measurement noises.
-This paper follows the same framework, but a new form of synergistic configuration error functions is provided to simply controller structures and controller design procedure.
+This paper follows the same framework, but a new form of synergistic configuration error functions is provided to simplify controller structures and controller design procedure.
 The given control system also provides stronger global exponential stability that is uniformly applied to time-varying systems for tracking problems.

-For control analysis, we introduce a mathematical formulation of hybrid systems~\cite{GoeSanICSM09}.
+We first introduce a mathematical formulation of hybrid systems~\cite{GoeSanICSM09}.
 Let $\mathcal{M}$ be the set of discrete modes, and let $\mathcal{Q}$ be the domain of continuous states.
 Given a state $(\mb,\xi)\in\mathcal{M}\times \mathcal{Q}$, a hybrid system is defined by